 I, the undersigned, a [proposed] director of the above-named savings association, do solemnly swear (affirm) as follows:

 I acknowledge that service as a director of a federally insured savings association is an important undertaking that carries with it significant duties and responsibilities.
-I have read and understand the OTS Directors’ Responsibilities Guide describing the duties of directors and officers of savings association.
+I have read and understand the OCC’s Directors’ Responsibilities Guide describing the duties of directors and officers of savings association.

 As a director of the above-named savings association, I have a legal responsibility and a fiduciary duty to its shareholders and creditors and to the applicable federal deposit insurance funds to administer the savings association’s affairs faithfully and to oversee its management.
 In carrying out my duties and responsibilities, I shall exercise reasonable care and place the interests of the savings association before my own interests.
 I shall fulfill my duties of loyalty and care to the above-named savings association.

 I shall diligently and honestly administer the affairs of the savings association, and I shall not knowingly violate, or willingly permit to be violated, any applicable statute or regulation.
-I shall ensure that I learn of changes in statutes, regulations, and policies of the Office of Thrift Supervision and the Federal Deposit Insurance Corporation or any state to whose jurisdiction my association is subject, which affect my duties, responsibilities, or obligations as a director and affiliated person of the savings association.
+I shall ensure that I learn of changes in statutes, regulations, and policies of the Office of Comptroller of the Currency and the Federal Deposit Insurance Corporation or any state to whose jurisdiction my association is subject, which affect my duties, responsibilities, or obligations as a director and affiliated person of the savings association.

 I shall attend meetings of the board of directors and participate fully on all committees of the board to which I am appointed.